HyoMinKang/AWS/esp32_led_button/README.md

 ## Preparations

-You must install private key and certificate and enter custom endpoint.
+You have to install private key and certificate and enter custom endpoint in the ESP32.
 To do this, see the README.md in the parent directory.

+Also you have to create policy like [this line](https://github.com/JoonDong2/AWS/tree/master/esp32_led_button#policy-in-the-aws-iot) in the AWS IoT, and attach this policy to the certificate downloaded to the ESP32.

 ## Set Thing Name